HJGates/InternshipProgram/README.md

 ### Usage

-To use the Payment class, follow these steps:
+To use the Payment class, follow these steps (Using files location in directory):

 **Compile the Program: Compile the Payment.java file using the Java compiler.**
 ```